Hadriellamy/Alpha-Quant-Course/README.md

 ***The focus is put on the application using MetaTrader 5 💪.
 (If you are looking for a theoretical course, this one is not made for you).***

-The course was created by a degree holder in mathematics and economics who specializes in applying math to finance.

-To make the most of your learning experience, we provide a Discord forum where you can ask questions and read our quantitative finance articles.

-**And, if you're not completely satisfied with the course, we offer a 15-day satisfaction guarantee.
-Don't miss out on this opportunity to improve your knowledge of this fascinating subject - enroll today!**

-🔥 More information there: https://www.quantreo.com <br>
-👥 Join the Public Discord community: https://discord.gg/qGX9JNku67 <br>
-(the private forums are only available if you follow the Alpha Quant Programm)